syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Limitations.md

 # Limitations

-## Release memory held by AutomationPeer in WPF components
+## Release memory held by AutomationPeer

-Normally, the **AutomationPeer** support of WPF Components holds some memory and it needs to be released manually.
+SfSpreadsheet holds some instance in memory even after disposing the spreadsheet or removed the sheets from the spreadsheet.
+Because, the **AutomationPeer** for WPF Components holds some memory and it needs to be released manually.
 This can be done by using the following steps.

-Create a class derived from **WindowAutomationPeer** and override it's **GetChildrenCore** method and returns “null” value that clears the **AutomationPeer** item from memory as follows
+Create a class derived from `WindowAutomationPeer` and override it's `GetChildrenCore` method and returns “null” value that clears the **AutomationPeer** item from memory as follows

 {% tabs %}
 {% highlight c# %}